 |Berth Type||Availability||Price||Special Price|

 |Per Person||Available||GBP £490.00||n/a|

-Join us for the first trip of the season.
-Spring is in the air and to start the season we will be travelling where the wind blows, exploring Cornwall’s small fishing ports and tiny anchorages.
+Join us for the second trip of the season, a Gourmet Easter Break.
+Spring is in the air and we will be travelling where the wind blows, exploring Cornwall’s small fishing ports and tiny anchorages.
 We find all the best sandy beaches and steep sided creeks with wooded slopes.
 From the fishing communities of the Lizard to the tiny stone harbours beyond Dodman Point.

 Our cruising is adapted to give our guests a wonderful chance to visit natural environments far from the madding crowd.
 After a good day spent out in the elements you will be able to retreat to the warm and cosy saloon to enjoy a freshly prepared meal cooked with local Cornish produce.
 The food on Agnes is destined to be one of her best selling points.

 No previous experience of sailing is necessary, but we try to encourage our guests to participate with the sailing of this pilot cutter.
 You will find yourselves enriched by getting involved in the pulling of ropes, taking the helm and handling of sail.

 On this voyage Agnes, little sister Eve, and Eda Frandsen will all sail in company, which will not only be a sight for sore eyes, but also great fun.
 There may be an opportunity to sail on the other vessels if conditions and time allow, should you so wish.